yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 # Raytracer Architecture, Appetizer

 At a high level, a raytracer operates on a geometric description of the scene and a list of rays it needs to compute on that scene.
-These do not necessarilly change at the same rate from frame to frame, and many real-time raytracers reason about that (but we won't).
+These do not necessarily change at the same rate from frame to frame, and many real-time raytracers reason about that (but we won't).

 The simplest and most flexible way to represent the scene is to have arrays of various geometric